 In a client-funded program, the client pays a fee to their MSP partner.
 Depending on the agreement, the charge can be fixed or variable.
 While it may appear more costly, a client-funded model may ultimately be more beneficial because it ensures suppliers deliver a higher quality of talent more quickly.

-An MSP often requires that employers have a minimum amount of contingent labor spend.
-A volume threshold is typically necessary for the program to be self-sufficient.
+An MSP often requires that employers have a minimum amount of external labor spend.

 Here are some important questions you should ask: